 To be considered for publication in the JOURNAL, an article should be submitted to: Dr. Allison A. Alcorn, Editor, Department of Music, Trinity International University, 2065 Half Day Road, Deerfield, IL 60015 (e-mail: aalcorn@tiu.edu).
 The article should be submitted as an e-mail attachment, preferably in Microsoft Word.
+If the file is too large for e-mail, please request a Dropbox link from the JOURNAL editor.
 The deadline is October 31 preceding the calendar year of publication, but manuscripts are welcome at any time; if the next issue is already filled, they will be considered for a later issue.
 Upon receipt, the article is reviewed by members of the editorial board and sometimes also by outside readers with expertise in its particular subject area before a decision is made to accept it.
 Thereafter, the editor will work closely with the author in all matters relating to information, accuracy, and content.
 Decisions concerning style and presentation will be made by the editor.